Hello, world

 That error message is telling us that:

-the
+the TestGreeter#test_say_hello_world_when_called_with_no_args

-failedit failed due to the
+it failed due to the ArgumentError

-, because the#hello
+, because the #hello

 expected 1 argument and we didn't give any.